selhorn/oreilly-github-demo/docs/start.md

  - Accept the EULA for all images in the AWS Marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and accept the EULA there.

 ## How to deploy the template
-This readme file describes launching from the AWS Marketplace.
+This readme file describes how to launch the CFT from the AWS Marketplace.
 If you are using another method, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/solutions/autoscale.

 From the Marketplace:
 - From the **For Region** list, select your Region.